stievie/ABx/README.md

 The Data server provides data from the database server and caches them.
 The Game Server connects to the Data server.

+The file server is a simple HTTP server providing files and other information.
+The client my connect to it from time to time and download data.

 ### Run as NT service